lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 [Note: 96 comes from having default 6 ticks per step groove, times 4 to achieve `ticks per beat`(24), then times 4 to reach actual value that OverClocked LSDj is using (96)] *A good practice* is to make sure your grooves are divisible by two in order to achieve half tempo if desired.

+If you thought about using **2xOC-LSDj** synced together, don't expect a lot of stability - Intense moments in your songs will slightly desync them, very high **`TEMPO`** should be avoided to prevent that.
+For some reason I cannot start start all 8 channels at once on some songs, still investigating that.

 Also small note, as for now, using official LSDj patcher and upgrading ROM will overwrite the overclock, making you redo the process in hex editor, but that's not big issue!